fizalihsan/fizalihsan.github.io/source/technology/angular.md

 ### Component Attributes

 * Selector
-    * Few way you could specify the _selector_ attribute and how you would use it in the HTML:
+    * Few ways you could specify the _selector_ attribute and how you would use it in the HTML:
         * `selector: 'app-stock-item'` would result in the component being used as `<app-stock-item></app-stock-item>` in the HTML.
         * `selector: '.app-stock-item'` would result in the component being used as a CSS class like `<div class="app-stock-item"></div>` in the HTML.
         * `selector: '[app-stock-item]'` would result in the component being used as an attribute on an existing element like `<div app-stock-item></div>` in the HTML.